whitesungun876/Opportunity-Mining-Agent/README.md

-# 🚀 Startup Oracle Agent
+# 🚀 Opportunity Mining Agent

 A LangGraph-based pipeline for startup opportunity discovery: extract pain points, cluster them into opportunities, score them, and generate reports from comments and social media text.